genericmoniker/blog/content/drm-im-content-with.md

 physical library, I can download audio books for free.
 The books have DRM that expires the content after the check-out period is up.
 I downloaded a Pimsleur language course audio book so I could brush up on my Portuguese.
-Foi difÃ­cil?
-Claro que nÃ£o!
+Foi difí­cil?
+Claro que não!
 It works just like a library, but a lot more convenient.
 And if it takes DRM for that to be workable, well I can live with that.